-Water from the Vigai River through a channel from Periyakanmoi Tank comes into Sakkarakottai tank.
-Hence the channels carrying water from Vaigai River to Sakkarakottai need to be desilted to enable Sakkarakottai tank to be filled up during north east monsoon.
+Water from the Vaigai River through a channel comes into Therthangal tank.
+Hence the channels carrying water from VaigaiRiver to Therthangal need to be desilted to enable Therthangal tank to be filled up during north east monsoon.

 iii.
-Uprootal / removal of Prosopis, Ipomea carnea, etc.,
+Uprootal / removal of Prosopis, Ipomeacarnea, etc.,

 The tank is partly rainfed and partly fed by feeder channels.
-There is lot of evapo-transpirational loss of water due to the presence of Prosopis found along the bunds.
-It is to be removed, as it poses a threat of invading into the tank water spread area.
-The young recruits within the tank also need to be removed frequently.
-Ipomea carnea is a fast invader and will replace other native vegetation from the site.
+There is lot of evapo-transpirational loss of water due to the presence of Prosopis found inside the tanks.
+Ipomeacarnea is a fast invader and will replace other native vegetation from the site.
 Hence, the invasive species should be removed in order to prevent loss of water and destruction of habitat.